Thunderstorm Asthma

 What Causes Thunderstorm Asthma?

-Thunderstorm asthma is thought to be triggered by inhaling air that contains a high concentration of grass pollen fragments - in particular, perennial ryegrass (NSW Health 2017; National Asthma Council Australia 2017).
+Thunderstorm asthma is thought to be triggered by inhaling air that contains a high concentration of rye grass pollen fragments (NSW Health 2025; Allergy & Anaphylaxis Australia 2024).

-However, the rapid changes in wind, temperature and humidity associated with certain thunderstorms can cause grass pollen to be drawn into the clouds, where they swell with moisture, burst open and disperse into particles that are small enough to penetrate the lungs and cause respiratory issues (SafeWork NSW 2020; Healthdirect 2019; Braitberg 2019).
+However, the rapid changes in wind, temperature and humidity associated with certain thunderstorms can draw grass pollen into the clouds, where it swells with moisture, bursts open and disperses into particles small enough to penetrate the lungs and cause respiratory issues (SafeWork NSW 2023; Healthdirect 2024; Braitberg 2019).

 Risk Factors For Thunderstorm Asthma